krishanudb/bio-squarel/README.md

     Using the above procedure, the data will be loaded into a single KG (repository) called wikidata_life_sciences.
     Users can query the KG using either the GUI (GraphDB Workbench) or API.

-## 4. Create the search indexes required for Entity and Relation Linking

-A search engine using the entity and relation labels of Wikidata needs to be created.

-First, the files for creating these indexes need to be downloaded from here:
-The extracted *.rdf files should be placed in the elasticsearch_indexes folder.
-Next, the search index should be created using them:

-1. For the entity label search index, follow the notebook elasticsearch_indexes/entity_to_elasticsearch_index.ipynb

-2. For the relation or predicate label search index, follow the notebook elasticsearch_indexes/relation_to_elasticsearch_index.ipynb

-## 5. All the building blocks are set up.
+## 4. All the building blocks are set up.
 Now evaluation can be carried out.

 1. Go to the codebase folder.
 2. Run the evaluate.ipynb file.
 This contains the codes for evaluating the method on all the questions from the test dataset.